 Generally, the Student Code of Conduct primarily prohibits misconduct on University premises, at University sponsored events/activities off-campus, and at any location where a student is engaged in an official University activity (such as a practicum, internship, field trip, student teaching, or participation in a Consortium course, etc.).
 The University reserves the right to review and adjudicate any occurrence of off-campus student behavior in violation of the Student Code of Conduct that may directly impact or have a significant effect upon the University.
 An off-campus violation(s) by a student of Gallaudet University of a criminal law or the Student Code of Conduct that brings the University into disrepute, adversely affects the University's educational mission, objectives, and/or interests of the University community, or seriously affects the ability of the University to continue its normal activities, for example, are considered to be of legitimate interest to the University.
 In addition, inappropriate behaviors in our surrounding neighborhood such as public urination, public intoxication, disruptive conduct to neighbors, loud and unruly gatherings, violations of the alcohol and/or other drugs policies, and misconduct demonstrating flagrant disregard for any person or persons would be in violation of the Student Code of Conduct and may be subject to appropriate disciplinary procedures.

 Upon receipt of a complaint alleging off-campus student misconduct, the Dean of Student Affairs and Academic Support or his/her designee will review the allegations to determine jurisdiction over such conduct and to determine the appropriate course of action by the University.
-As a general rule, the Office of Student Conduct should not process a charge that a student of the University has violated, off-campus, a District of Columbia or a Federal law, unless the matter is clearly contrary to the legitimate purpose and interests of the University.
+As a general rule, the Office of Student Conduct should not process a charge that a student of the University has violated, off-campus, a local, state or federal law, unless the matter is clearly contrary to the legitimate purpose and interests of the University.

 VIOLATIONS OF LAW AND THE STUDENT CODE OF CONDUCT